FrancescoBorzi/why-I-hate-wow-private-servers/ENGLISH.md

 Alice and Bob work together and exchange their fixes.
 As a result, both of their servers will have perfectly fixed bosses `A`,` B` and `C`.
 In addition, Alice and Bob will join forces in order to work on `D` as well.

-As a result, the players on both servers are very happy because they play with completely fixed content.
+As a result, the players on both servers are very happy because they play a completely fixed content.

 ### In the real world